Evaleen Stein: Decorative arts

 Her bookplates -she designed four: Nathan Stein, Anne Benbridge O'Ferrall, Paul Faude, Edward Ayres- all included a flower motif, conventionalized, indicative of her ever haunting love for those expressions of natural beauty which she had woven into her verse.

 Death

 Stein lived all her life with her mother in various homes in Lafayette, Indiana.
 The last of these -"the little house of dreams"- was located at 708 Hitt Street and she died there, December 11, 1923.
 She was interred in Lafayette's Greenbush Cemetery.

+On May 23, 2024, an Indiana Historical Bureau Marker was placed at the home that Evaleen Stein shared with her mother in Lafayette, Indiana.